andrewcb/plink/README.md

 * the Score, which currently means the Cue and Cycle lists
 * the time settings, which currently mean the current tempo

-The state of the JavaScript interpreter's memory is volatile, and is not saved to a document.
+The state of the JavaScript interpreter's memory is ephemeral, and is not saved to a document.
 (Indeed, the interpreter's variables are cleared every time the script is reloaded.)

 ## The Plink user interface